CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

-want to publish these DSN messages to a different queue (for example because you want to send them using a seperate MailerQ instance, or because you want to preprocess these messages before you move them to the outbox queue), you can set the `rabbitmq-dsn` variable.
+want to publish these DSN messages to a different queue (for example because you want to send them using a seperate MailerQ instance, or because you want to preprocess these messages before you move them to the outbox queue), you can set the "rabbitmq-dsn" variable.
 It holds the name of the queue to which bounces are published.

 [Read more about how MailerQ handles bounces](sending-bounces)